mikepk/pybald/docs/getting_started.rst

     app = Router(routes=my_project.app.urls.map)
     # app = UserManager(app, user_class=User)
     # app = SessionManager(app, session_class=Session)
-    app = ErrorMiddleware(app, error_controller=None)
+    # app = ErrorMiddleware(app, error_controller=None)
-    app = DbMiddleware(app)
+    # app = DbMiddleware(app)
     # ----------------------------------
     #    ↑↑↑                  ↓↓↓
     #    ↑↑↑                  ↓↓↓
     #   Request              Response

-Invoking the development web server from the command line should look similar to executing the console (in fact the same code executes).
+Invoking the development web server from the command line should look similar to starting the console (in fact the same code executes).
 The webserver log is dumped to the console so you can monitor transactions.

 .. code-block:: sh